machina-ratiocinatrix/machina-ratiocinatrix.github.io/index.md

             emergence of thingking machines and held dialogues with one or many of them as thought experiments;
-    **Thingking-Machine** - a Machine, performing continuous thingking in the course of the dialogue, based on its changing context and content.
+    **Thingking-Machine** - a Machine, performing continuous thingking in the course of the dialogue, based on its changing context and content.<br>
 Summary:
     Theodotos and Thingking-Machine are discussing Justice with Thrasymachus, who is claiming that: "Justice is the advantage of the stronger."